allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

-Or via a REST endpoint that MUST be compatible with the [W3C DID recommendations](https://www.w3.org/TR/did-core) and pass the [did test suite](https://w3c.github.io/did-test-suite/):
+The DID can also be resolved by a REST endpoint.
+The REST endpoint MUST be compatible with the [W3C DID core recommendations](https://www.w3.org/TR/did-core) and pass the [DID Core Specification Test Suite](https://w3c.github.io/did-test-suite/):

 ```
 {NODE_URL}:{NODE_REST_PORT}/identifier/{did}
 ```

-Example of a did document resolved via a REST endpoint:
+This example shows a DID document that was resolved using a REST endpoint:

 ```javascript
 {